Along with the rise of celebrity teacup pup parents and their influence on social media, teacup puppies have become more popular as pets.

 Behind that cuteness teacup puppies offer, there are underlying controversies that every buyer should know, and this is not to sway or discourage people from taking care of them.
 Instead, this is to promote awareness of the issues with Teacup breeds and realize the responsibilities as an owner.
 Here are the following issues that bear the most relevance on Teacup Breeds.

-As mentioned earlier, the term teacup implies to dogs with a specific height and weight numbers.
-This could also mean that even if a puppy’s original descendants are somewhere on a regular-sized breed, as long as it follows the required measurements, it is considered a teacup.
+As mentioned earlier, the term teacup implies dogs with specific height and weight numbers.
+This could also mean that even if a puppy’s original descendants are somewhere on a regular-sized breed, it is considered a teacup as long as it follows the required measurements.

 There is no way to determine if your next teacup puppy comes from a good breed or a runt.
-But whatever that is, its best to take care of them like you would care for any breed of dog.
+But whatever that is, it’s best to take care of them as you would care for any breed of dog.

 Urination and Waste